 Duration of the course: 3 years

-Courses will be taught in Italian, German and English
+Courses will be taught in: Italian, German and English (trilingual)

-Places available: 110 EU + 5 non-EU
+Places available: 100 EU + 5 non-EU

-Tuition fees: €1.343,50 per year
+Tuition fees: ca. € 1350 per year

 The first part of the course focuses on learning the basics of Business Management, Political Economy and Law.
 In the second part of the course, you are expected to define your study programme independently by choosing your specialist modules among those available in the field of Tourism, Sport and Event Management.
 The course will include theoretical and practical modules, in equal parts.

-A specificity of this degree programme is the Tourism Management Club (TMC).
-Each year, a group of 15 students, on a rotating basis, manages a series of conferences hosting prominent speakers from the business world and academia who discuss current affairs and the latest developments in the tourism, sports and event management business.
+A specificity of this degree programme is the Tourism Management Club (tmc).
+Each year, a group of 15 students, on a rotating basis, manages a series of conferences hosting prominent speakers from the business world and academia who discuss current affairs and the latest developments in the tourism, sports and event management business

 At the end of this 3-year course, you can apply for the positions of Head of Department, Junior Manager or become a freelance professional in the leisure and tourism industry, in hospitality, in sport clubs or in the management of sport events.
 You could also work for PR agencies and organisations who manage fairs and conferences.
 On the other hand, many students choose to continue to postgraduate study for a Master degree course in the same field or in Business Administration.